philipperemy/deep-speaker/v2/README.md

 ## Comments

 - After the softmax pre-training, the speaker classification accuracy should be around 95%.
 - Training the embeddings with the triplet loss (specific to deep speaker) takes time and should be around 0.01~0.02 after 150k steps.
+The case where anchor speaker == positive speaker == negative speaker yields a loss of 0.20.
+This optimizer gets stuck and cannot do much.
+This is expected.
+We can clearly see that the model is learning something.
+- Then we re-train again the softmax layer with the new embeddings.
+We freeze them and we look at the new classification accuracy.
+It's now around 65%.
+We expect it to be less than 95% of course.
+Because the embeddings are not trained to maximize the classification accuracy but to reduce the triplet loss (maximize cosine similarity between different speakers).